Quasisymmetric Embeddability of Weak Tangents: Counterexamples

-\begin{Corollary} There exists a metric Sierpi\'nski carpet such that it is not quasisymmetrically embedded into $\mathbb{R}^2$ but every weak tangent is uniformly quasisymmetrically embedded into $\mathbb{R}^2$. \end{Corollary}
+\begin{Corollary} There exists a metric Sierpi\'nski carpet which is not quasisymmetrically embedded into $\mathbb{R}^2$ but every weak tangent is uniformly bi-Lipschitzly embedded into $\mathbb{R}^2$. \end{Corollary}

 \begin{proof} Let's take a harmonic dyadic slit carpet and what is left to show is the embeddability of $T$.
-We define a function $\Phi: H \to T$, which identifies the points by the square map, and by showing it is a quasisymmetry we finish the proof.
+We define a function $\Phi: T \to H$, which identifies the points by halfing the argument, and by showing it is a bi-Lipschitz map we finish the proof.
 More precisely, we define